westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offender must not hold a commercial driver’s license

-• The individual must have obliged to breath testing after an arrest
+• The individual must have been obliged to breath testing after an arrest

 • Finally, the individual must not be charged with any other offenses in the DUI code, such as driving under the influence with a minor in the car.